SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 > This is *not* the official skeletal model for SlimeVR, that model is
 > [here][official model], intertwined deep in the official SlimeVR Server
 > codebase.
-This alternative implementation seeks to improve on the official one.
+This alternative implementation seeks to improve on the official one
+> and experiment with some new concepts.

 ## 📝 How does it work?